saanvi-17/Amazon-scraper/README.md

 - scrapy startproject amazonscrape
 - cd amazonscrape

-3. after you're done with the code then use the crawler
+3. after you're done with the code, use the crawler
 - scrapy crawl amazon

 # Screenshots